By Tim Lambert

 In the 16th century everyone wore hats.
 Poor women often wore a linen cap called a coif.
 After 1572 by law all men except nobles had to wear a woolen cap on Sundays.

 In the 16th century buttons were usually for decoration.
 Clothes were often held together with laces or pins.
 Furs in Tudor Times included cat, rabbit, beaver, bear, badger and polecat.

+People used mostly vegetable dyes such as madder for red, woad for blue or walnut for brown.
 The most expensive dyes were bright red, purple and indigo.
 Poor people often wore brown, yellow or blue.
-Incidentally in the 16th century scarlet was not a colour it was the name of a fine, expensive wool.

 Some Tudor women wore wigs.
 Both Elizabeth and Mary Queen of Scots wore them.
 When Mary was beheaded her wig came off.

 Tudor doctors were very expensive and they could do little about illness partly because they did not know what caused disease.
 They had little idea of how the human body worked.
 Doctors thought the body was made up of four fluids or 'humours'.
 They were blood, phlegm, choler or yellow bile and melancholy or black bile.
-In a healthy person all four humours were balanced but if you had too much of one you fell ill.
+In a healthy person, all four humours were balanced but if you had too much of one you fell ill.

 One of the main ways of diagnosing sickness was uroscopy (examining urine) by its appearance, its smell or even by its taste!